 When I went for a cleaning, Yeison’s sister did the entire cleaning from polishing to flossing to checking for cavities.
 Then when it came to fillings, she did the entire procedure including numbing my mouth which barely hurt at all.
 Before in the US, I had to have the nurse hold my hand because I would get terrible anxiety about the numbing shots.

 It was surprising to me because in the US, the dental hygienist does most of the work and you see the dentist for a grand total of 1 minute.
-Yeison’s sister did everything start to finish.
+Yeison’s sister did everything start to finish and that is normal here in Costa Rica.
+There isn’t really a dental hygienist, when you go to see the dentist, you see the actual dentist, not just the assistant.

 Yes I’m still unbiased and Yeison’s sister is the best dentist I’ve ever been to.